documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **# actionable column:** This column presents an alternative way to remove (delete) multiple rows with a single command.
 Each row is represented by a selectable icon |uCloud_icone_coluna_acionavel|.
 When the user choses a line or several, the Mangue.io platform presents the icon(s) above this column, they represent user actions to be performed at once in all selected lines.
 In this case three icons with very distinct actions are displayed:

-  * **Rollback |icone_reversao|:** This option allows the user to perform an action of reversing the current version of the selected deployment(s) for its immediate previous version to the existing one on the Mangue.io Platform.
+  * **Rollback** |icone_reversao|: This option allows the user to perform an action of reversing the current version of the selected deployment(s) for its immediate previous version to the existing one on the Mangue.io Platform.

-  * **Scale |icone_escalar|:** The function of this screen allows the user to inform the number (full) desired to increment the application (deployment) replica number.
+  * **Scale** |icone_escalar|: The function of this screen allows the user to inform the number (full) desired to increment the application (deployment) replica number.

-  * **Trash bin |icone_lixo_vermelho|:** This option allows the user to remove all the selected items with a single command.
+  * **Trash bin** |icone_lixo_vermelho|: This option allows the user to remove all the selected items with a single command.

-  * **Change version |icone_alterar|:** This option allows the user to update multiple deployments at once, to which the user can inform the next version of each of them.
+  * **Change version** |icone_alterar|: This option allows the user to update multiple deployments at once, to which the user can inform the next version of each of them.

 * **Deploys:** It is the representation of the *deployment.d name*;

-* **Labels:** These are the deployments' identifiers, they are used to link to a service;
+* **Labels:** These are the deployments’ identifiers, they are used to link to a service;

 * **Instances:** Presents the number of replicas that are operational of a deployment, and the total number of operational replicas desired for this deployment.
 They are divided by a slash (“/”) where the values found before the slash are the operational replicas, and the values after the slash represent the expected amount of operational replicas;